Mandatory Referral Explained

 According to state law (Section 20-301 through 305 of the Land Use Article), all federal, state, and local governments and public utilities are required to submit proposed projects (for example, roadway improvements, schools, public buildings, fire and police stations, and others) in Prince George’s County for a Mandatory Referral review by the Prince George’s County Planning Board.

-What Is Included in the Mandatory Referral Review Uniform Standards?
+Steps for the Mandatory Referral Review

 The steps for the Mandatory Referral Review process are as follows: